roussel-ryan/gpsr/README.md

 Flexible reconstruction of beam distributions from experimental measurements.

-The goal of this package is to provide software necessary to reconstruct phase space distribtuions from experimental data.
+The goal of this package is to provide software necessary to reconstruct phase space distributions from experimental data.
 This work is based on the following publications:

 [Phase Space Reconstruction from Accelerator Beam Measurements Using Neural Networks and Differentiable Simulations](https://journals.aps.org/prl/abstract/10.1103/PhysRevLett.130.145001)